Hay-Oak Park

 How is cellular lifespan determined?

-Asymmetric cell division produces a mother cell with a limited lifespan and a daughter cell with full lifespan potential in yeast, analogous to a stem cell lineage in animals.
-Given that cell polarity is essential for asymmetric cell division, we asked how polarity establishment is disrupted in aging cells and what causes cell proliferation to stop.
-Our work uncovered the upregulation of Cdc42 during aging and suggested a negative correlation between Cdc42 activity and lifespan.
-Increased Cdc42 activity has also been associated with a depolarized phenotype, symmetric cell divisions, and aging in stem cells.
-We investigate the mechanisms underlying hyperactivation of Cdc42 during aging as well as the signaling outputs of the network that limit lifespan.
+In budding yeast, asymmetric cell division produces a mother cell with a limited lifespan and a daughter cell with full lifespan potential, analogous to stem cell lineages in animals.
+Because cell polarity is essential for asymmetric division, we asked how polarity establishment is disrupted in aging cells and what ultimately causes cell proliferation to cease.
+Using genetics and microfluidics-assisted live-cell imaging, we found that Cdc42 is upregulated during aging.
+We also find a negative correlation between Cdc42 activity and lifespan.
+Elevated Cdc42 activity has also been associated with loss of polarity, more symmetric cell divisions, and aging in stem cells.
+We are investigating both the mechanisms underlying Cdc42 hyperactivation during aging and the downstream signaling outputs that limit lifespan.

 - Liu, Y., J. Xie, H.-O. Park, W.-C. Lo* (2023).
 Mathematical modeling of cell polarity establishment of budding Yeast.
 Commun.
 Appl.
 Math.
 Comput..
 2023 February. doi: https://doi.org/10.1007/s42967-022-00240-y.